By Heidi Kinsella, MA, LMHCA, NCC, ASAT

 It’s confusing and scary for an individual to discover that her husband is a sex addict.
 It’s also hard to understand why she needs to wait to find out what behaviors he has been doing.

 Dr. Patrick Carnes states that addicts need a minimum of 90 days of sobriety to allow their brains to reset and start to heal prior to disclosure.
 My experience in working with couples in the early stages of treatment is that it often takes longer than 90 days to prepare them for disclosure.
-During this time, both members of the couple need to be seeing their individual therapist, and ideally, are also in separate therapy groups.
+During this time, both members of the couple need to see their individual therapist, and ideally, are also in separate therapy groups.

 Partners often ask, “Why can’t I just ask the questions myself?
 He is MY husband!
 I have a right to ask the questions when I want to ask him!”
 I understand this sentiment as I felt the same way when I discovered my husband’s sexual acting out.
 I found myself waking him up in the middle of the night when I couldn’t sleep.
-I figured if I couldn’t sleep then he shouldn’t either!
-I would ask a question about what he did and then demand an answer.
-He would wake up groggy and answer the question because he felt like he owed me that much.
+I figured if I couldn’t sleep then he shouldn’t either.
+I’d ask him what he did and then demand an answer.
+He’d wake up groggy and answer the question because he felt like he owed me that much.

 If you’re a partner of a sex addict, there are recourses and support for you.
-Dr. Stephanie Carnes’ book, Mending a Shattered Heart or Dr. Claudia Blacks’ book, Deceived: Facing Sexual Betrayals.
-Lies and Secrets are two great resources.
+Dr. Stephanie Carnes’ book, Mending a Shattered Heart or Dr. Claudia Black’s book, Deceived: Facing Sexual Betrayals, Lies, and Secrets are two great resources.
 Also, The Meadows offers a workshop for partners based on Dr. Claudia Black’s workbook called, Healing Intimate Treason.